-Graduation with Distinction candidates normally enroll in an Independent Study course (ENVIRON/EOS 393 (one semester) or 393/394 for 2 semesters) supervised by the research advisor; this course cannot be used to satisfy the major requirements.
+Graduation with Distinction candidates normally enroll in an Independent Research Study course (ENVIRON/EOS 393 (one semester) or 393/394 for 2 semesters) supervised by the research advisor; this course cannot be used to satisfy the major requirements.
 However, if a student conducts a larger, full-year research project and enrolls in two independent study courses, the student may count one of the two independent study courses toward the major requirements, if allowed by their major advisor.
 Note that the grade assigned by the faculty advisor for the independent study course is independent of the committee’s determination of whether or not to award graduation with distinction.

 Duke Libraries offer undergraduate students working on honors theses special privileges.
 More information can be found here.